 According to media reports the trip was not a continuous one as Zapata was carrying fuel for a 10-minute journey on his back.
 During the half of his journey, he made a pit stop to refuel.

-He only missed the edge of the platform by a few centimeters.
+He only missed the edge of the platform by a few centimetres.
 After suffering he crash, Zapata said that he would try crossing the channel once more.
-However, this time he used a different route and also a much larger platform for refueling.
+However, this time he used a different route and also a much larger platform for refuelling.

 Zapata invented the Flyboard back in 2011 which was a device that makes use of the water jet in order to propel the rider through the air behind a boat.